Iman-yazdanpanah/contrastive-SSIM-SCGAN/README.md

 [Link to Paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=rzVfqDwAAAAJ&citation_for_view=rzVfqDwAAAAJ:9yKSN-GCB0IC)

 ## ATTENTION
 This code requires TensorFlow>=1.5 which is outdated and you probably can't implement our work.
-PyTorch implementation is available at [Here](https://github.com/Iman-yazdanpanah/PyTorch-SSIM-SCGAN/tree/main)
+PyTorch implementation is available at this [Link](https://github.com/Iman-yazdanpanah/PyTorch-SSIM-SCGAN/tree/main).

 ## Prerequisites